🌐 Module 8 · Context and the Future · Chapter 8.4 · 9 min read

 Hook: Computing with Light

 Y1-Y10: electrical memristor crossbar.
-Peak 300 TOPS/W.
+Design target ~300 TOPS/W (INT8).

-This chapter opens the photonic vision.
+This chapter opens the photonic vision — an engineering target, not a proven product.

 Intuition: Photon Beats Electron